 How?
 Split it up:

-25% in my savings account.
-Immediate access.
+Keep 25% in my savings account for immediate access.

 Choosing Mutual Funds